 The emphasis of our practice is conservative periodontal therapy.
-Very often, early stages of periodontal disease are effectively treated with non-surgical periodontal therapy.
+Very often, early stages of periodontal disease are effectively treated with Non-surgical-treatment.

 This involves the removal of bacterial plaque and Tartar which is present at and below the gum line.